Abstract Landscapes inspired by Lanyon

 Day 5

-Carry on working on your series, consider lengthening the composition.
-Take some risks!
+Carry on working on your series, consider lengthening the composition and taking some risks!
 Get together for a final tutorial as a group.

-Throughout the week you will keep a sketch book to keep ideas and information in one place.
+Throughout the week keep a sketchbook to keep ideas and information in one place.

 What will I learn?